Lupus Flares: Recognizing one, triggers, and prevention

 There are several ways in which the occurrence and/or the severity of lupus flares can be significantly decreased.
 From the pharmaceutical side, there are a growing number of drugs that are prescribed for the different manifestations and symptoms of lupus.
 These, in turn, can have an effect on the experience of the lupus flare itself.
-The most common of these are the anti-malarial drugs – most often hydrooxychloroquine (Plaquenil) – and the corticosteroids, such as Prednisone.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, can help with some symptoms of flares and the more aggressive therapies, such as innunosuppressants (methotrexate, azathioprine and others) and biologics, like Benlysta, can also have dramatic effects on flares as they attack the underlying issues of lupus.
+The most common of these are the anti-malarial drugs – most often hydroxychloroquine (Plaquenil) – and the corticosteroids, such as Prednisone.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, can help with some symptoms of flares and the more aggressive therapies, such as immunosuppressants (methotrexate, azathioprine and others) and biologics, like Benlysta, can also have dramatic effects on flares as they attack the underlying issues of lupus.

 Your plan may include some or all of the following:

-- Physical and emotional rest
+- physical and emotional rest;

-- Aggressive treatment of infections
+- aggressive treatment of infections;

-- Watch for stress.
+- watch for stress.
 Having a chronic illness can understandably cause anxiety and depression which can lead to stress.
 Finding ways to manage stress is very important.
 This is often called a mind/body balance.

 Jewett-Tennant, J. (2019).
 Coping with lupus.
 Retrieved from: https://www.verywellhealth.com/coping-with-lupus-2249931